 Washington’s problem is not that it taxes too little; it’s that it spends too much.
 Congress, just like every family in America, must learn to budget properly and live within its means.
 Therefore, I will continue to push for fiscal discipline and work to rein in Washington’s out of control spending.
 I have always supported a balanced budget amendment and have authored conservative reforms to limit waste and abuse of food stamp and disability programs that would save our country billions of dollars a year.

-Currently, the U.S. tax code is 55,000 pages long.
-It’s over two million of credits, loop-holes and giveaways.
+For too long, the U.S. tax code was overly burdensome.
 It takes the average small business 37 hours to do their taxes.
 That’s time and money they should be able to spend growing the business.

-That is why I am a co-sponsor and consistent supporter of the Fair-Tax, which would replace the current progressive income tax with a national sales tax.
+While I believe our historic tax reform package will go a long way towards making a better tax code, I am still a co-sponsor and consistent supporter of the Fair-Tax, which would replace the current progressive income tax with a national sales tax.
 The benefit of the Fair-Tax is that it taxes most individuals at a lower rate than the income tax.
 It also only taxes the goods and services you purchase, encourages saving, and produces similar revenue to the current code, just in a much simpler manner.
 Most importantly, it would mean the end of the corrupt IRS that has been used as a political tool to intimidate businesses and individuals.

 The federal government does not exist to create jobs.
 In fact, every new job it does “create” is paid for by American taxpayers.
 What Washington should be doing is cutting taxes and limiting harmful regulations.
 If that happens, businesses – especially small businesses – will once again begin to expand, hire and thrive.